Sheffield Giants: History

-Logos & Uniforms
+Logos and uniforms

 The Predators logo was a stylised lion, the team played in gold jerseys with a black trim, and black game pants.
 The Giants rebrand in 2017 incorporated a full kit rebrand to black helmet, sky blue jerseys and black pants.
-The away jersey designed by Britballerz is black with sky blue numbers.

 Home field

-The Giants play their home games at the Sheffield Olympic Legacy Stadium a £10 million multi-sport development, which occupies part of the site of the former Don Valley Stadium.
-The club also use the Sheffield Olympic Legacy Stadium as their training complex.
+The Sheffield Giants play their home games at the Sport Sheffield Norton Sports Park complex on Warminster Road in Sheffield.
+The University of Sheffield American Football Team also play their home games at Norton.

-Youth Team
+Youth team

-As well as the adult contact team, The Giants also operate both a flag football and youth contact team.
-This began in 2018 with a U16 contact team and has now grown to over 100 players at ages 7 to 19.
+As well as the adult contact team, the Sheffield Giants also operate both flag football and youth contact teams, the latter is known as the 'Sheffield Giants Academy'.

+The Academy began in 2018 with a U16 contact team and has now grown to over 100 players at ages 7 to 19.
 They are currently recruiting for the non-contact U11, U14 and U17 'flag' teams, along with the U16 and U19 contact teams.
 All youth teams are inclusive and are mixed gender.